Vanoise Backcountry Skiing

 Arrive Peisey and settle into the Goat Shed and welcome by your Chalet hosts.

-We may have to change this itinerary according to the prevailing weather and conditions (and we like to take into account your ambitions too!)
+We may have to change the planned itinerary according to the prevailing weather and conditions (and we like to take into account your ambitions too!)

 Good fitness will make it more fun and you’ll get more out of your week!
 Although we will tailor the course to your ability, we definitely recommend getting as fit as possible before you start.
 The process of training for your goal will help you focus on your goal – and having a goal will help you focus on your training.
 So all in all training is good!